Configuration¶

 autoClean: true

-# Split settings
+# Split command

 split: